 Unfortunately, during the onset of the digital age, all the colour negatives of this astonishing archive were lost, presumed destroyed, when the Birmingham Post & Mail photographic laboratories closed down.
 They originally kept these negatives safe for print orders.

 Fortunately the black & white negatives survived in Peters care, which he has since entrusted to Tashi, who took on the enormous task to scan each of the negatives at super high resolution – then to spot out all the dust motes and blemishes.
 The result is breathtaking in the depth of tonal quality and detail.
+Such sharp clarity allows superb quality prints even at life-size.

-To be able to share such majesty and magic of the H.H.16th Karmapa with his spiritual heart sons and Lamas – it is planned for Peter Mannox’s photographic legacy to be published into a book.
+To be able to share such majesty and magic of the H.H.16th Karmapa and his spiritual heart sons and Lamas – it is planned for Peter Mannox’s photographic legacy to be published into a book.
 An ongoing project, progress of which will be updated here.

 Please fill in the contact form below.
 We will respond as soon as possible.
 Sometimes, due to other commitments you may not receive an immediate reply.